Personal Bed Bug Detector

-If you decide to buy this Bed Bug Detector, please, write back and let me know your findings.
+If you decide to buy this Bed Bug Detector, please, write back and let us know your findings.

-The link I’ve provided shows their product on eBay and they have a very positive rating.
-If you are going to buy this device, I strongly recommend you buy it from the company on eBay rather than directly and here is why… Companies take their eBay ratings very serious and just a few bad ratings can get kill their business so they are more likely to “make it right” than if you deal with them directly -The powder of ebay reviews!
+Suppose you are going to buy this device.
+In that case, I strongly recommend you buy it from the company on eBay rather than directly, and here is why: Companies take their eBay ratings seriously, and just a few bad ratings can kill their business.
+Hence, they are more likely to “make it right” than if you deal with them directly -The powder of eBay reviews!
+The link I’ve provided shows their product on eBay, and they have a very positive rating.